eclipse-kura/kura/docs/gateway-configuration/data-service-configuration.md

 The **DataService** offers methods and configuration options to manage the connection to the remote server including the following (all required) parameters described below.

-- **connect.auto-on-startup**: when set to true, the service tries to auto-connect to the remote server on start-up and restore the connection every time the device is disconnected.
-These attempts are made at the frequency defined in the _connect.retry-interval_ parameter until the connection is established.
+- **Connect Auto-on-startup** - When set to true, the service tries to auto-connect to the remote server on start-up and restore the connection every time the device is disconnected.
+These attempts are made at the frequency defined in the **Connect Retry-interval** parameter until the connection is established.

-- **connect.retry-interval**: specifies the connection retry frequency after a disconnection.
+Using the Connect/Disconnect button disables this function.
+- **Connect Retry-interval** - Frequency in seconds to retry a connection of the Data Publishers after a disconnect.

-- **enable.recovery.on.connection.failure**: when enabled, activates the recovery feature on connection failure: if the device is not able to connect to a remote cloud platform, the service will wait for a specified amount of connection retries.
+- **Enable Recovery On Connection Failure** - Enables the recovery feature on connection failure.
+If the device is not able to connect to a remote cloud platform, the service will wait for a specified amount of connection retries.
 If the recovery fails, the device will be rebooted.
 Being based on the Watchdog service, it needs to be activated as well.

-- **connection.recovery.max.failures**: related to the previous parameter.
-It specifies the number of failures before a reboot is requested.
+- **Connection Recovery Max Failure** - Number of failures in Data Publishers connection before forcing a reboot.

-- **disconnect.quiesce-timeout**: allows the delivery of in-flight messages to be completed before disconnecting from the broker when a disconnection from the broker is being forced.
+- **Disconnect Quiesce-timeout** - Allows the delivery of in-flight messages to be completed before disconnecting from the broker when a disconnection from the broker is being forced.

-- **store.db.service.pid**: The Kura Service PID of the persistent store instance to be used.
-The PID of the default instance is org.eclipse.kura.db.H2DbService.
-The target service must implement `org.eclipse.kura.message.store.provider.MessageStoreProvider`.
+- **Message Store Provider Service PID** - The Kura service pid of the Message Store instance to be used.
+The pid of the default instance is org.eclipse.kura.db.H2DbService.
+The Message Store instance must implement the `org.eclipse.kura.message.store.provider.MessageStoreProvider` interface.

-- **store.housekeeper-interval**: defines the interval in seconds used to run the Data Store housekeeper task.
+- **Store Housekeeper-interval** - Defines the interval in seconds used to run the Data Store housekeeper task.

-- **store.purge-age**: defines the age in seconds of completed messages (either published with QoS = 0 or confirmed with QoS > 0) after which they are deleted (minimum 5).
+- **Store Purge-age** - defines the age in seconds of completed messages (either published with QoS = 0 or confirmed with QoS > 0) after which they are deleted (minimum 5).

-- **store.capacity**: defines the maximum number of messages persisted in the Data Store.
+- **Store Capacity** - Defines the maximum number of messages persisted in the Data Store.
+- **In-flight-messages** parameters - Define the management of messages that have been published and not yet confirmed, including:

-- **in-flight-messages.republish-on-new-session**: it specifies whether to republish in-flight messages on a new MQTT session.
+  - **In-flight-messages Republish-on-new-session** - Whether to republish in-flight messages on a new MQTT session.

-- **in-flight-messages.max-number**: it specifies the maximum number of in-flight messages.
+  - **In-flight-messages Max-number** - The maximum number of in-flight messages.

-- **in-flight-messages.congestion-timeout**: timeouts the in-flight messages congestion condition.
-The service will force a disconnect attempting to reconnect.
+  - **In-flight-messages Congestion-timeout** - Timeouts the in-flight messages congestion condition.
+The service will force a disconnect attempting to reconnect (0 to disable).

-- **enable.rate.limit**: Enables the token bucket message rate limiting.

-- **rate.limit.average**: The average message publishing rate.
-It is intended as the number of messages per unit of time.

-    !!! danger
-        The maximum allowed message rate is **1 message per millisecond**, so the following limitations are applied:

-        - 86400000 per DAY
-        - 3600000 per HOUR
-        - 60000 messages per MINUTE
-        - 1000 messages per SECOND

-- **rate.limit.time.unit**: The time unit for the rate.limit.average.

-- **rate.limit.burst.size**: The token bucket burst size.

 ## Connection Monitors